 If you look at your car’s weight specifications in the owner’s manual or search by VIN, you may notice that you will see many different weights, so which one should you look at and what do all these different weights mean?
 Let’s take a closer look!

-Here are the most common different types of weight with a short explanation:
+Here are the most common types of weight, and a short explanation of each of them:

 - Curb Weight: The weight without the driver, passengers, or any cargo.